“Heimat Erde” – “Homeland Earth”: Four Lessons to Learn from The Loss of Local Composers

 (Das Märchen vom Glück – the Fairytale of Happiness, by Gustav Lewi, Live concert performance with Ethel Merhaut, Soprano; Sándor Károlyi, piano)

 The story of the composer and pianist Gustav Lewi (1876 – 1941), also known as Gustav Leonhardt is even more perplexing.
 On the surface, we know that he was published and listed under both names in the Lexikon der Juden in der Musik.
 We assume he changed his name from Lewi to Leonhardt to draw attention away from his Jewish provenance.
 He was born in 1876 in Danzig (today, Polish Gdansk), where he appears to have received his earliest musical education.
 We need researchers to check the records of the local conservatories where we can only assume he acquired his earliest training.
 One thing is clear: he was an accomplished musician and was not self-taught.
 Nevertheless, it was not intended that he become a musician, but work in his uncle’s East Prussian tea and coffee exporting business.
-Music won out and in any case, the family eventually relocated from Danzig to Berlin.
+Music won out and in any case, by 1904 it would appear he along with the rest of the family had relocated from Danzig to Berlin.
 By 1937, their subsequent living arrangement in Berlin became something akin to an enormous flat-share with Gustav, his three sisters, Minna, Hedwig and Franziska along with Franziska’s husband Alfred.
-Later, Gustav would move into his own flat nearby, while a fourth sister, Rosa and her husband moved to a flat in the grandparents’ department store in Steglitz in 1904.
+A fourth sister, Rosa and her husband had lived in a flat in their grandparents’ department store in Steglitz since 1904.
+Widowed in 1928, Rosa attempted to flee Nazi harassment in 1937 by moving first to Berlin’s leafy suburb of Dahlem before making her way to Potsdam and then on to England, where she joined her daughter and son-in-law.